ACCESS THE ARTS FROM HOME

 - Experience Madison Symphony Orchestra’s April Showcase online.

 - Kanopy Dance Company is launching Dancing with Kanopy at Home, a virtual class program!
-Classes started SUN, APR 5 and are available for all ages.
-Ongoing enrollment.
+Classes are available for all ages.
+Ongoing enrollment

 - While we’re closed, the James Watrous Gallery is exploring ways to share our exhibitions and celebrate contemporary Wisconsin artists online.
 Follow them on Instagram for the latest updates and visit their website to experience their Digital Online Gallery.